neuralfirings/gocratic/README.md

     ```

 3.  **Configure API Key**
-    To enable the Socratic AI features (Panda Sensei) and Gemini Opponents, you need a **Google Gemini API Key**.
+    To enable the Socratic AI features (GoBot) and Gemini Opponents, you need a **Google Gemini API Key**.
     1. Get a free key from [Google AI Studio](https://aistudio.google.com/).
     2. Create a `.env` file in the root directory.
     3. Add the key: